‘Revenge of the Nerds’: Where Are They Now & Which Nerd Is Part of a Hollywood Acting Dynasty?

 Takashi Tohiro

-Tochi had already been working in Hollywood since he was a child, appearing in shows such as Star Trek and The Brady Bunch.
-He also starred in his own series, The Amazing Chan and the Chan Clan, prior to Revenge of the Nerds.
-After portraying Takashi, he went on to appear in the Police Academy films, Space Academy, NYPD Blue and more.
-He found huge success as a voice actor, working on films and shows such as Teenage Mutant Ninja Turtles and The Lion King.
+Tochi had been working in Hollywood since he was a child, appearing in classic shows such as Star Trek and The Brady Bunch.
+He also starred in the series, The Amazing Chan and the Chan Clan, prior to Revenge of the Nerds.
+After portraying Takashi, he went on to appear as Cadet Nogata in the Police Academy films, Space Academy, NYPD Blue, and more.

 Lamar Latrelle